Palau at the 2019 Pacific Games

 Palau competed at the 2019 Pacific Games in Apia, Samoa from 7 to 20 July 2019.
 The country participated in seven sports at the 2019 games.

+The Pacific Games (French: Jeux du Pacifique), is a continental multi-sport event held every four years among athletes from Oceania.

 Archery

 Four male archers were selected to compete for Palau at the 2019 games.